 Once you begin following this Superstructure Method, you’ll quickly overcome any feelings of being overwhelmed.
 That’s because you’ll always have an organized weekly plan that allows you to master your time and achieve your goals.

 After a while of following the Superstructure Method, you’ll notice that you start to create a solid routine for some recurring task such as having regular meetings and replying to emails.
 And routines are a fantastic way of saving you time and energy, as they help you automate your tasks and keep you away from distractions.
 Learn more about the Superstrucuture Method here.

-The 90/10 Principle is one of the most important principles for productivity and effective time management by Stephen Covey.
-It states that 10% of your actions account for 90% of your results.
+The 80/20 Rule (also known as the Pareto Principle) is one of the most important principles for productivity and effective time management.
+It states that 20% of your actions account for 80% of your results.
 Trying to achieve 100% of the results is not so practical because as I mentioned earlier, perfection doesn’t exist.
-Good enough is good enough, and there’s no need in dragging to achieve the remaining 10%.
+Good enough is good enough, and there’s no need in dragging to achieve the remaining 20%.

-When people try to achieve 100% of the results, they essentially spend over 90% of their effort and resources to fulfill the remaining 10% of the results.
+When people try to achieve 100% of the results, they essentially spend over 80% of their effort and resources to fulfill the remaining 20% of the results.
 This is more than needed and is when diminishing return happens.
-It is like spending 90% more of your effort to achieve only 1-2% of the results, which is not worth it.

 The law of diminishing returns is an economic concept that applies to different areas of our lives.
 You can quickly boost your productivity and performance by understanding this concept.

 As we have seen, the fear of failing and anxiety about taking action are the leading reasons for indecision and failure to take action.
 Coming up with ideas and implementing them on a small scale will enable you to get immediate feedback, improve business processes and boost your performance.